INTENTAS -- An entanglement-enhanced atomic sensor for microgravity: Auxiliary systems

 The inner and outer layer of the walls are made out of twelve (inside: 404\,mm\,$\times$\,298\,mm$\,\times$\,2\,mm, outside: 488\,mm\,$\times$\,364\,mm\,$\times$\,4\,mm) mu-metal plates and provide shielding for static and low-frequency magnetic fields.
 The center structure, which is used to anchor the mu-metal plates, is made out of aluminum of size 446\,mm\,$\times$\,327\,mm\,$\times$\,5\,mm, which provides further shielding against high-frequency (30\,Hz\,-\,100\,MHz) magnetic fields.
 The magnetic shielding forms a volume of 0.176\,m$^3$ and with its additional top and bottom section encapsulates the entire sensor head.
 In order to provide an optical access for the detection system a tube of length 15\,cm is added.
 In addition, six feedthroughs with the length of 19\,cm were placed for optical fibers, cables and cooling lines, as well as a dedicated feedthrough for the ion-getter pump, which also acts as electrical ground for the science chamber.
 The mu-metal plates will be annealed before usage and equilibrated in all three dimensions using copper coils in an L-shape configuration around the inner and outer walls of the mu-metal in order to minimize build-up of residual magnetic fields \cite{I_Altarev_P_Fierlinger_2015}.
-The system has been simulated using ANSYS Academic 2022 for the given magnetic field in the Einstein-Elevator, which has been measured and evaluated in a test flight using a magnetometer (Bartington Mag-03) as shown in Fig.~\ref{fig:bfield_ee}.
-The evaluation has revealed that the magnetic field strength change is less than $\pm$10\,\textmu{}T along the entire trajectory, while the largest offset field is around 70\,\textmu{}T. The result of the simulated reduction for the measured magnetic field in the EE can be seen in Fig.~\ref{fig:Magnetic_field_Ansys}.
-The mean magnetic field strength according to the simulation is reduced by a factor $>10.000$ for low-frequency fields (0.1\,Hz) and is suppressed further with increasing frequency.
+The performance of the shield design has been simulated using ANSYS 2022.
+Therefore, the external magnetic field in the Einstein-Elevator has been measured and evaluated in a test flight using a magnetometer (Bartington Mag-03) as shown in Fig.~\ref{fig:bfield_ee}.
+The evaluation has revealed that the magnetic field strength change is less than $\pm$5\,\textmu{}T along the entire trajectory, while the largest offset field is around 40\,\textmu{}T. Using those values, we find that the presented design of the magnetic shield leads to a substantial reduction for the measured magnetic field (see Fig.~\ref{fig:Magnetic_field_Ansys}).
+Within the shield, at the location of the atoms, the mean magnetic field strength according to the simulation is expected to be reduced by a factor $>10.000$ for low-frequency fields (0.1\,Hz) and is suppressed further with increasing frequency.
 This will yield a magnetic field strength of $<10\,$nT at the location of the atoms while operating in the Einstein-Elevator.